Drake Bell: Books

 In 2023, Bell announced on his Twitter account that he is writing a book titled I Found A Way.

 Awards and nominations

 Bell was nominated for a Young Artist Award twice, once in 2000 for his role in The Jack Bull, in which he won, and another time in 2006 for Yours, Mine and Ours.
 He has won 10 Kids Choice Awards, three in the United States and five internationally for his role as Drake Parker on Drake & Josh.
 He also won a Kids Choice Award in 2007 in the United Kingdom for Best Male Singer, winning over Justin Timberlake.
 He was also nominated for Best TV Actor, but lost to Nat Wolff.
 Bell has also won a Teen Choice Award in 2008 for his role as the Dragonfly in Superhero Movie.
 He was also nominated for an award in 2014 in the Capital Twitter Awards for biggest Twitter feud with Justin Bieber.
+In 2025 Bell won the award for Best Song of the Year at the Mexican Tú Awards for his song Break your Heart with Colombian singer Kevin Roldán.
+They also performed their song during the award show.